EducationShinyAppTeam/rLocker/README.md

 rlocker
 =======

-Used to add Learning Locker xAPI support for Shiny Applications. **Warning**: this package is still in development.
+Used to add Learning Locker xAPI support for Shiny Applications.

 Installation
 ------------